The implementation of absolutely plausible ideas is often impossible for a long time. Once the start has been made, the first obstacles appear.

 Tipping point for avalanche-like changes

-The number of books entitled “Superfood” is a good way to illustrate the trend.
+The number of books with the title "superfood" is a good way to illustrate the trend.

-Until the year 2000, this term was less well known, but it is only in the last 10 years or so that “superfoods” have established themselves as a mass phenomenon.
+Until the year 2000, this term was less well known, but it is only in the last 10 years or so that "superfoods" have become a mass phenomenon.
 The health effects are phenomenal.

 It is similar with meditation.
 People have been meditating in India for 5,000 years.
-But in the last 30 years or so, it has become popular among broad social classes in the West.
+But in the last 30 years or so, it has become widespread among broad social classes in the West.

-It is possible that the popularity and spread of meditation techniques has been fueled by the proliferation of smartphones, the growth of social media and thus also the increase in our screen time.
+It is possible that the popularity and spread of meditation techniques has been fueled by the proliferation of smartphones, the growth of social media and therefore the increase in our screen time.

 Technology companies in the USA have also shown similar developments.
 One example of this is Amazon.
 It took 10 years for the idea of buying everything from books to groceries online from Amazon to catch on.

-The ideas have often been there for a very long time.
+Ideas have often been around for a very long time.
 And then suddenly everything changes.

 Ideas are like viruses, highly contagious and capable of changing the world.

-At some point, there comes a point at which the new idea spreads quickly.
+At some point, there comes a point at which the new idea spreads rapidly.
 It is precisely this effect that we want to use in change processes.

-That’s what we did in my first job.
+That's what we did in my first job.
 The project was a consultancy to set up a shared service center.
-The employees had to accept new contracts with a pay cut of around 20%.
+The employees had to accept new contracts with a salary cut of around 20 %.
 They were offered a one-off severance payment in the five- to six-figure range.
 I was brought in to support the change manager on the project.

 The project was a legendary success.
-Almost all employees accepted the redundancy offer and the pay cut.
+Almost all employees accepted the severance offer and the pay cut.

-The severance proposal was well calculated.
+The severance package was well calculated.
 The job market at that time hardly offered any better alternatives.
 But the decisive factor was our change management strategy.

-We focused on the motivated employees, who make up 20-30%.
-This created a dynamic in which colleagues convinced each other.
+Wefocused on the motivated employees, who make up 20-30% of the workforce.
+This created a dynamic in which our colleagues convinced each other.
 As soon as some of the employees opted for the offer, the others soon followed suit.
-A FOMO effect (fear of missing out).
+A FOMO effect (fear of missing out)

 Our trigger point for the avalanche of change was below 20%.